The #1 Guide to Sex Lube

 However, natural lubrication is a process that not only takes time, but also takes a natural progression of arousal.

-In typical sexual encounters, this is typically achieved through the advent of foreplay.
+In typical sexual encounters, this arousal is achieved by foreplay.

 Given even just a few minutes of intimate foreplay with your partner, your vagina will typically be fully lubricated and ready for penetration.